 While raw eggplant doesn't freeze well, fried eggplant freezes beautifully.
 My mom used to have fried eggplant in the freezer for Persian eggplant stew and she would use it regularly.
 Once the eggplant is at room temperature, place the slices in a freezer bag and freeze for up to three months.
 To use, thaw them in the fridge overnight and then heat them with a drizzle of olive oil in a non stick pan.

-- Should I peel the eggplants before frying?
-If the eggplant is fresh and the skin is not too thick, I suggest you keep it.
-I used fresh Italian eggplants that have very thing skin and I kept them on for a pop of color as well.
-Since we are frying the eggplants until they’re soft, they’re easier to flip and handle with the skin on.
+If the it is fresh and the skin is not too thick, I suggest you keep it.
+I used fresh Italian eggplants that have very thick skin and I kept them on for a pop of color as well.
+Since we are frying the eggplants until they're soft, they're easier to flip and handle with the skin on.

 - You can definitely make air fried eggplant slices for this recipe.
 Brush both sides of the eggplants with olive oil and place them in the air fryer basket.
 Make sure not to overcrowd the basket.
 Air fry the eggplant at 400ºF for 18 minutes, flip the slices halfway through.
 I don't recommend air frying the tomatoes and garlic.